 Watching the Souris River creep over roads and into neighborhoods has amounted to slow torture for residents of Minot, N.D., where the river broke a record set in 1881 Friday, when it reached 9-1/2 feet above the flood stage.
 The Souris is expected to rise another 6 feet this weekend.

-The U.S. Army Corps of Engineers on Thursday again accelerated water releases from the upstream Lake Darling dam.
-Officials said the move could raise the river up to 3 feet higher than earlier projections — or a whopping 6 1/2 feet above the record set more than a century ago — in a community where floodwaters already have reached several homes' first floors.
+The new mark was set one day after the U.S. Army Corps of Engineers accelerated water releases from the upstream Lake Darling dam.
+Officials said the move could raise the river up to 3 feet higher than earlier projections — or a whopping 6-1/2 feet above the record set more than a century ago — in a community where water already reaches several homes' first floors.

 "The water is coming in deeper and faster than was expected," North Dakota Gov. Jack Dalrymple said.

-Indeed, in just four days, the predicted release of water from the dam more than doubled — from 11,000 cubic feet per second to 29,000.
+In just four days, the predicted release of water from the dam more than doubled, from 11,000 cubic feet per second to 29,000.
 National Weather Service hydrologist Steve Buan laid the blame on 4 to 6 inches of rain that fell last week in largely rural — and saturated — areas to the north.